DanSam5K/JavaScript-mini-projects/README.md

-# JavaScript-mini-projects is intended to demonstrate how with little knowledge of JavaScript i was able to implement and automate simple task.
+# JavaScript-mini-projects is intended to demonstrate how with litle knowledge of JavaScript i was able to implement and automate simple task.
+# read more in aboutproject to better undertand what everypart of the js file is solving a better description.